 Decision to implement vehicle access changes

 The decision to implement the vehicle access changes was made by the Tūpuna Maunga Authority at Hui 22 on 21 November 2016.

 Each of the five Tūpuna Maunga undergoing vehicle access changes has a single lane road to and around the tihi that is shared by cars and pedestrians.
-The tihi roads have no adjoining footpath.
+Some tihi roads have no adjoining footpath.

-During traffic and pedestrian counts undertaken mid-2016, contractors witnessed regular near-misses between cars and people walking, and vehicles exceeding the speed limit on most of the maunga.
+During traffic and pedestrian counts undertaken mid 2016, contractors witnessed regular near-misses between cars and people walking, and vehicles exceeding the speed limit on most of the maunga.

 This matches the experience of management and verbal reports from visitors on the maunga.